kachayev/gearoscope/README.md

 - make inline proxy model for adding gearman node to server dinamicly in server editing space

 - custom validation for host in server's model

+- help text for most fields in Worker Model